Car Accidents Involving Elderly Drivers

 - Drivers age 70-79 tend to misjudge the speed and distance of oncoming vehicles and thus often fail to recognize it is not safe to proceed.
 As result, roughly half of all fatal crashes involving drivers 85 and older are intersection accidents.

-- Approximately 75% of drivers over age 65 take medications but less than one-third know how those medications can impact their driving abilities.
+- Approximately 75% of drivers over age 65 take medications but less than one-third are aware of how those medications can impact their driving abilities.

 - Seniors over age 85 have the highest rate of pedestrian deaths, and researchers attribute this to failing vision for this group of drivers.